Two-Factor Authentication

 Visit your ADAM login screen and login as normal.

-If you are forced to add 2FA to your account, you will immediately be taken to the following screen when you log in to set up your 2FA.
+Compulsory Enrolment: If you are forced to add 2FA to your account, you will immediately be taken to the following screen after you log in to set up 2FA.

-Note that in the picture above, we have intentionally obscured the QR code so that you cannot scan this example!
+Note that in the picture above, we have intentionally corrupted the QR code so that you cannot scan this example!
 You must scan the QR code that appears on your screen!
+That QR code contains the “Two-Factor Authentication Secret” which is shown below.
+Scanning the QR cide is a short-cut to save you from having to type that secret code into your phone.

-Open the two-factor authenticator app that you installed and find and choose the option to “Add a new account”.
+Now, open the two-factor authenticator app that you installed from your app store.
+Find and choose the option to “Add a new account”.
 The app will ask for the necessary permissions to access the camera and scan the code.

-Click on the button at the bottom of the screen to confirm the PIN and add 2FA to your account.
+Finally, click on the button at the bottom of the screen: Add Two-Factor Authentication Protection to confirm the PIN and add 2FA to your account.

 If you entered the confirmation PIN correctly, you will see this screen: